VHP1946/VHP1946.github.io/README.md

   * index.html acts like any other webpage
   * links to other repos will need to be manually added
   * updating the "homepage" requires updating this repo

+## Notes
+* Repo orginization and documentation should be standardized, or all this becomes a mess
+  * Only Admin can create new repos
+  * Standard naming conventions
+  * Only Admin can push to "main"
+  * Commenting, README and CHANGELOG should always be consistantly kept up to date
+* We can look in to having each page only update when the README is updated (via GitHub Actions)